plan2net/context_ribbon/Documentation/Usage/Index.rst

 Usage
 -----

-Install the extension and set the application context: https://docs.typo3.org/typo3cms/extensions/bsdist/Main/ApplicationContext/Index.html
+Install the extension and set the application context (TYPO3_CONTEXT environment variable).

 Restart your webserver server and the ribbon is shown.